 The number of edges and potential crevices at bolted joints make them particularly vulnerable to corrosion.
-Hence, the Highways England Specification for Highway Works (SHW) requires stripe coats to be applied to all exposed surfaces of bolts, nuts and washers.
+Hence, the National Highways' Specification for Highway Works (SHW) requires stripe coats to be applied to all exposed surfaces of bolts, nuts and washers.

 For further information on the protective treatment of bolts, refer to Steel Bridge Group Guidance Note GN 8.02.

-- ^ BS EN 10025: 2004, Hot rolled products of non-alloy structural steels - Part 1, General technical delivery conditions.
+- BS EN 10025-1: 2004, Hot rolled products of structural steels, General technical delivery conditions.
 BSI

 - Hendy, C.R.; Iles, D.C.
 (2015) Steel Bridge Group: Guidance Notes on best practice in steel bridge construction (6th Issue).
 (P185).
 SCI

 - Steel Buildings, 2003, The British Constructional Steelwork Association Ltd.

 - Chapter 12 – Corrosion Protection